 Review of 2014 Christian Spirituality Group sessions: It was a very successful year for papers and attendance: 144 for the session on Bill McKibben’s work, 129 for Christian Spirituality and the Cognitive Sciences, 68 for Perspectives on Spiritual Direction.

-Choosing new Group Co-chair and Steering Committee Members : The Steering Committee of the AAR Christian Spirituality Group needs to be strengthened and to contribute their evaluations.
+Choosing new Group Co-chair and Steering Committee Members (Tim and Glenn): The Steering Committee of the AAR Christian Spirituality Group needs to be strengthened and to contribute their evaluations.
 The five members have the responsibility to evaluate paper and panel proposals (35 to 70); the Co-Chairs then create sessions.
 The entire process must be conducted within three weeks in March.
 One challenge for Committee members is to evaluate proposals on which they don’t have particular expertise, but the system works because each contributes what she or he can.
 Glen Scorgie, Elizabeth Drescher, Claire Wolfteich, and Frank McAloon agreed to serve; Bernadette Flanagan will be asked to join the Committee.

 Promotions Committee Report (Jonas Barciauskas, Chair of the Promotions Committee): A proposal for regional groups was distributed, but time did not permit discussion.